What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 (The reasons are taken from Dahl's presentation).
 When the program is launched for the first time, modules are downloaded and cached in the system.
 And when reused, they will be taken from there.
 While reusing modules, they will be taken from the cache.

 Now about `dependencies.ts`.
 It's just a file that I created to store all third-party project's dependencies (name can be whatever).
-It is allowed to include third-party modules in any part of the program, but this is not a good practice.
+It is allowed to include third-party modules in any part of the program but this is not a good practice.
 It is better to keep all the modules in one place.

 Let's try to run the code again.
 We get the following error: